Finnigans: Entering modernity

 As the use of both personal and professional staff declined, the need for more lightweight luggage arose.
 Additionally, the use of motor car travel and the individual liberalization of travel were partly responsible for a new generation of luggage.

 Portability became Finnigans’ priority.
 In 1909, Finnigans advertised cases that were strong and resistant yet "so light you can easily carry one yourself and thus retain your jewellery and valuables under your own control."
 In 1912, Finnigans also commercialized a "Lady’s Motor Hand Bag," both lightweight and fitted.

 Finnigans adapted to modern forms of travel and developed special lines of luggage for overseas travel, especially on ocean liners such as the Titanic, Normandie, Queen Mary, and Canberra.

 While practical, Finnigans’ travel items were also of great workmanship.
 The house's lightweight dressing cases in colourful, polished Morocco were particularly successful.
-Among items of the highest luxury was a dressing case to be offered as a present for marriage or a birthday in crocodile skin, with solid gold mountings and tortoiseshell handles.
-Crocodile briefcases by Finnigans have become highly valued collectibles.
+Among the luxury items was a dressing case offered as a marriage or birthday present, in crocodile skin with solid gold mountings and tortoiseshell handles.
+Crocodile briefcases by Finnigans have become highly valued collectables.

 In the 1930s, Finnigans launched a sports clothing line to fit the new lifestyle of the elite, and especially the vogue of sunbathing and swimming in seaside resorts.
 A two-piece bathing suit in bright yellow is preserved at the Victoria & Albert Museum in London.

 Air travel brought weight restrictions and begat a reduction in the weight, size, and structure of luggage to which Finnigans contributed.
 New materials like vulcanized fiber replaced the heavier structured cases of leather and wood.